jet-lab/jet-v2/README.md

 to run the app.

+## Mac and Linux Workaround

-You may have to run the app in legacy mode if you get the following error `error:0308010C:digital envelope routines::unsupported`
+You may have to run the app in legacy mode if you get the following error:
+`error:0308010C:digital envelope routines::unsupported`

 ```bash